 - We can help you make better decisions by bringing through clarity and perhaps a fresh look at familiar situations.

 - We would advise clarity in seeing your outcome first and working backward from there in order to see the things you have to decide on.
 There are many alternatives; some more likely than others, some better than the others, just don’t get stuck focusing on the ones that only feel good.

 - People are at a time in their lives where they are being forced to make some tough decisions.
 We can help by showing you what to look for and consider before making a decision.

 How It Works: Your life is a reflection of your decisions up to this point.
 Everything you have or don’t have stems from your decision making.
 If your decisions are flawed then so is your life.
-It all started from childhood.
+It all started in childhood.
 At some point in your life, you need to stop and re-examine every assumption you have compiled.
 Ask yourself, “Suppose I’m wrong?”
 Stop reactionary responses and breathe deeply while observing yourself.
 Gently step back into participating in life as a conscious person rather than exhibiting more of the same old programmed behavior.
 When you are expected to make decisions with what you now realize is the wrong information you know it’s time open up to a higher way of receiving information.
-This is when your Guides enter the picture with clarity. ~ Linda Deir
+This is when your Spirit Guides enter the picture with clarity. ~ Linda Deir